Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 ## Instructions:

-This is a modified version of the AstroPixelsPlus firmware designed specifically to integrate more cleanly with the DroidLink astromech control system developed by Fred Moore.

-DroidLink works exceptionally well with Pololu Maestro Servo Controllers for dome panel control, but automated holoprojector movement was difficult to manage cleanly through Maestro scripting alone.

-This fork keeps the holoprojectors connected to AstroPixelsPlus while adding:

-* Automated random holoprojector movement
-* Multiple movement “moods”
-* Real-time customization
-* Non-blocking behavior
-* Script interruption handling
-* Web-based tuning controls

 All original AstroPixelsPlus functionality has been retained, although some configuration changes were made to better align with DroidLink usage.

 The servo board layout has changed for this configuration.
 You can still use both boards if you want to control panels but the main idea behind this change is to use Maestro for panels and AstroPixelsPlus for holo movement only.